IBS?

 What is Irritable Bowel Syndrome?

-If you’ve been diagnosed with Irritable Bowel Syndrome (IBS), you may have left your medical appointments feeling like you needed more information on how to manage the daily impact.
-You might have been told it’s "just stress" or to "change your diet," but understanding the why behind your symptoms is a vital part of your management journey.
+If you’ve been diagnosed with Irritable Bowel Syndrome (IBS), you may be seeking more information on how to manage its daily impact.
+While stress management and dietary adjustments are common starting points, understanding the "why" behind your symptoms is a vital part of your management journey.

 Understanding the Gut–Brain Connection